 4.4.x.x |

 When users on the China Unicom, China Telecom, and China Mobile lines access www.example.com, the domain resolves to 4.4.x.x.
-Although the query matches a line with a wildcard record, an exact match exists on the default line.
-Therefore, the resolver returns the record from the default line.
+Although the query matches a wildcard record on an ISP-specific line, an exact match exists on the default line, so the resolver returns the default-line record instead.

-If you want users from China Unicom, China Telecom, and China Mobile to resolve www.example.com to 1.1.XX.XX, you need to add a DNS record with www as the host record for example.com under each of the three ISP lines, as shown below.
+To have users from China Unicom, China Telecom, and China Mobile resolve www.example.com to 1.1.XX.XX, add a DNS record with www as the host record for example.com under each of the three ISP lines, as shown below.

 |